 Operating systems may in future offer better image browsing tools and on the PC platform it is interesting to note how the Windows operating system contains a photo browser that offers improved image navigation for photographs.
-If you are using the macOS operating system you can use the Spacebar to quickly preview selected images, or use the Cover Flow View folder navigation mode to visually inspect the contents of a folder.

-In the meantime, there are several dedicated File Browser programs on the market that can help you manage your images better, such as PhotoMechanicTM.
-More recently, we have seen the emergence of digital photography workflow programs such as Adobe Photoshop LightroomTM, which is designed to provide a complete workflow management solution from the digital raw processing stage through to image library management and Print, Book and Web output.
+If you are using the Macintosh OS X operating system you can use the Spacebar to quickly preview selected images, or use the Cover Flow View folder navigation mode to visually inspect the contents of a folder.
+In the meantime, there are several dedicated File Browser programs on the market that can help you manage your images better, such as PhotoMechanic[TM].
+There is also Phase One Media Pro[TM], which is a sophisticated database cataloging program that allows you to manage your images efficiently and quickly.
+More recently, we have seen the emergence of digital photography workflow programs such as Adobe Photoshop Lightroom[TM], which is designed to provide a complete workflow management solution from the digital raw processing stage through to image library management and print, Book and Web output.